craigfrancis/framework/framework/0.1/doc/helpers/loading.md

 	}

-Optional template 'loading'
+Optional template

 	/app/public/a/css/global/loading.css

 		This file will be used with a template like the one below, or you can create your own.

-	/app/template/example.ctp
+	/app/template/loading.ctp

-		This file will be used if 'template_name' is set to 'example', the contents should be something like the following.
+		This file will be used if 'template_name' is set to 'loading', the contents should be something like the following.

 		<!DOCTYPE html>